lisalindqvist95/proj3/README.md

   - This feature lets the user rate their drink choice and their input is exported to a Google sheet for the restaurant to recieve the reviews.
   - The user adds the number for their table and a score between 1-5.
-  - If the user enters invalid data the will recieve an error message to try again.
+  - If the user enters invalid data they will recieve an error message to try again.

 ![Review your drink](https://github.com/lisalindqvist95/proj3/blob/main/media/review.png)